Demvok/NewsAnalysis/README.md

 - optimize scraper, paralellize if possible
 - fine tune event extraction, there are too many of them
 - fix person duplication because of different model outputs
+- add usege type to `llm_invoke` for better traking
+- add cleaner for logs

 #### Time usage: